vaadin/generator-polymer-init-vaadin-elements-app/README.md

 This will run the unit tests, as well as generate and test the application in a temporary path.

+You can also run the unit tests and the application tests separately using the `$ npm run test:unit` and `$ npm run test:e2e` commands respectively.

 See also the [development instructions](https://github.com/vaadin/vaadin-core-elements#development) which apply to all Vaadin core elements.

 ## Contributing